Terri Froiland, NBCT

-Terri worked as an elementary classroom teacher for 13 years prior to becoming the respected instructional coach she is today.
-Ms. Froiland loves her current role, in which she assists teachers at an arts-focused public elementary school.
-Terri received her National Board Certification in 2005 and re-certified in 2015.
+Terri worked as an elementary classroom teacher from 1987-2011 prior to becoming the respected instructional coach she is today.
+Ms. Froiland loves her current role, in which she supports educators at two suburban Milwaukee schools.
+One is an arts-focused public elementary school and the other is a Dual Language School.
+Terri received her initial National Board Certification in 2005 and re-certified in 2015.

 Chauna Perry Finch